Azure-Samples/mcp-sdk-functions-hosting-python/README.md

 >[!IMPORTANT]
 >Your server must be **stateless** and uses the **streamable-http** transport to be hosted remotely on Azure Functions today.

-Follow these instructions to scaffold your project:
+The following instructions will pull in artifacts required for local server testing and deployment.
+The most important are: `host.json`, `local.settings.json`, and `infra`.
+Azure Functions only requires the first two JSON files.
+The `infra` directory isn't a requirement, but it's handy for provisioning Azure resources.

+It's unlikely that your project would have files and directory with the same names, but if it does, you'll need to rename them so they won't be overwritten.

+Once you've done the necessary renaming, follow these steps:
 1. Inside the MCP server project, run `azd init --template self-hosted-mcp-scaffold-python`.
-In theory, there shouldn't be any duplicates between files in the scaffold and your original project.
-Fix duplicates if any by following the prompts.
+1. Answer the prompts
+    - Continue initializing an app in '/your/mcp/project/folder'?: Select Yes.
+    - Files present both locally and in template: Likely the only one is README, and you can keep the existing.
+    - Enter a unique environment name: This will become the name of the resource group the server is deployed in.
 1. In `host.json`:
     - Put the main Python script path as the value of `arguments`, e.g. `weather.py`
     - Ensure the `port` value is the same as the one used by the MCP server
 1. Follow instructions starting in the [Test the server locally](#test-the-server-locally) section.

-Find more details about the scaffold in the [scaffold repo](https://github.com/Azure-Samples/self-hosted-mcp-scaffold-python).
+You can find out more details about the [template](https://github.com/Azure-Samples/self-hosted-mcp-scaffold-python).

 ## If you're starting from scratch...